jglev/2018-06_shiny_example_biomedical_data/README.md

 - The emphasis on visual inspection of the t-SNE scatterplot means that this interface is not particularly (or perhaps at all) accessible to clinicians and researchers who have limited vision.
 Researching and developing approaches to convey the t-SNE output (and scatterplot output more generally) to users through a screen reader could be a fruitful future step.
 This could also be accomplished, e.g., by running the t-SNE output through a clustering algorithm such as k-means, and then summarizing the output of that.
 However, [t-SNE output cannot always be cluster-analyzed](https://stats.stackexchange.com/questions/263539/clustering-on-the-output-of-t-sne/264647#264647), because the t-SNE algorithm does not preserve distance.
 - This development involved a lot of research into interface possibilities with Shiny.
 Now that the interface design has settled, in a real-world scenario, I would focus on adding both unit tests and functional tests (the latter, for example, through the new [Shinytest](https://www.rstudio.com/resources/webinars/testing-shiny-applications-with-shinytest/) package).
     - Further, there are several internal functions that, ideally, should receive full ROxygen-based documentation.
+- While the app is running, I have allowed `ggplot2` to produce a warning that notes when there are data rows that are left out of visualizations because of incomplete data.
+I decided to leave this in (rather than adding an `na.omit()` line in the code) to improve initial diagnostics as the app runs, pointing out the number of rows that remain with missing data even after data cleaning.
+This warning could be turned off / the missing data removed more gracefully in the future.
+- To facilitate development, this app uses the `tidyverse` package, which is a wrapper for loading several related packages.
+In the future, this app could be made more lean by replacing the call to the `tidyverse` package with a call to specific packages within that wrapper package.

 ## Style Guide